nwg-piotr/nwg-iso/README.md

 ## Known issues

 - 2023-12-05: gtklock won't work in the Hyprland session, due to the wlr-input-inhibitor protocol missing from Hyprland 0.33.0.
 Reported [here](https://github.com/jovanlanik/gtklock/issues/78).
+- 2023-12-07: `lightdm 1:1.32.0-5` update broke the LightDM greeter.
+Please do not use - install SDDM instead.

 ## Contact